natalidelgadillo/DH150-NATALIDELGADILLO/Assignment 06/README.md

 ##### 3. Recommendation Meter
 > Reviews and recommendations can make or break a product, the user needs to have easy access to them.
 Next to every bottle of wine, there will be a recommendation meter that provides the average reviews on a ratio scale of 1-10.
 By limiting the reviews to a ratio scale instead of stars or percentages, the reviews will be more straightforward for the user.
 The task is to find a bottle or two that have a meter score of 8 and above.

+More information about user personas can be found [HERE](https://github.com/natalidelgadillo/DH150-NATALIDELGADILLO/blob/main/Assignment%2005/README.md).

 ### Wireframes